-- 2. Enter the Slot number (3-13) identifying the slot in which your SERCOS module is installed in the control rack - 3.
+- 2. Enter the Slot number (3-13) identifying the slot in which your SERCOS module is installed in the control rack. - 3.
 Enter the Ring number (1-2).

-If a standalone MMC or an MMC for PC is selected, only 1 ring can be entered.
-Slot and ring are limited to a value of 1.
+Note: If a standalone MMC is selected, slot is limited to a value of 1.

-4. The default update rate is 4 ms. Choose an Update Rate from the drop down list (1, 2, 4, or 8) if you want to change this.
+- 4. The default update rate is 4 ms. Choose an Update Rate from the drop down list (1, 2, 4, or 8) if you want to change this.
 The update rate for any ring cannot exceed the CPU update rate.
 The CPU update rate is the fastest of all servos initialized.
-If the SERCOS slave axis is a servo axis, the ring update rate must be the same as the axis update rate.
+If the SERCOS slave axis is a servo axis, the ring update rate must be the same as the axis update rate. - 5.
+Choose the Baud Rate from the drop down list. - 6.
+Choosing YES for Pause after Phase 2 allows you to send/receive additional IDNs via the ladder if required.
+Use the SCR_CONT function to continue on through phase 4. - 7.
+Choose OK to accept your ring configuration.